Olai Ingemar Eikeland

 Olai Ingemar Eikeland (23 July 1915 - 14 April 2003) was a Norwegian politician for the Centre Party.

 He was elected to the Norwegian Parliament from Vest-Agder in 1961, and was re-elected in the 1962 revote.
 He had previously served in the position of deputy representative in the period 1958-1961.

-Eikeland was born in Vennesla and a member of Vennesla municipal council in the years 1947-1951 and 1954-1975.
+Eikeland was born in Vennesla Municipality and a member of the municipal council of Vennesla Municipality in the years 1947-1951 and 1954-1975.
 From 1975 to 1983 he was a member of Vest-Agder county council.

 Outside politics he was a farmer.
 He chaired the regional chapter of the Norwegian Agrarian Association on two occasions, and became honorary member in 1983.
 He was also active in the Evangelical Lutheran Free Church of Norway.